Madeline Cooper, LCSW, CST (she/her/hers)

 Therapy is an excellent resource for reclaiming our narratives, rediscovering our strengths, attuning to our needs and facilitating changes that enable us to nourish more fulfilling lives and relationships.
 Some examples of my work include supporting individuals and couples who are navigating mismatched desire, facing barriers in communication, feeling emotionally or sexually disconnected, or struggling with pelvic pain.
 I also work with adults who are processing trauma, experiencing anxiety symptoms and encountering life transitions.
 As a multicultural individual, I enjoy meeting with clients from diverse backgrounds in a safe and inclusive environment.

-I received my MSW from Columbia University and am currently enrolled in the University of Michigan's Sexual Health Certificate Program.
+I received my MSW from Columbia University and I am a graduate of the University of Michigan's Sexual Health Certificate Program.
 I incorporate tools from an array of evidence-based practices and strive to remain up-to-date on new developments in mental, sexual, and relational health, bringing the most current and holistic approaches to our sessions.